Nuclei-Software/nuclei-tool-guide/source/overview/intro.rst

 ============

-This user guide mainly talked about how to use Nuclei Development Tools, including Nuclei Studio IDE, Nuclei RISC-V Toolchain, Nuclei OpenOCD and Nuclei QEMU.
+This user guide mainly talked about how to use Nuclei Development Tools, including Nuclei Studio IDE, Nuclei RISC-V Toolchain, Nuclei OpenOCD, Nuclei QEMU and Nuclei Model.

 **Nuclei Studio IDE** is built on Eclipse Embedded CDT plugins, mainly optimized for Nuclei RISC-V Processor to improve user experience in IDE.